It’s Your Estate

 The “It’s Your Estate” sessions cover all the legal documents you will need to set up an estate plan using a variety of local Orange County estate planning attorneys as instructors.
 We provide 12 hours of objective education over an 8 week period, 1 ½ hours per week.
 Each attorney explains their fees in detail and they do not receive your contact information.
 Click HERE to find your workshop community.

-Week 1: Introduction and New Tax Law
+Week 1: Introduction & Tax Update

 This session gives you an overview of the course through the “It’s Your Estate” Quiz.
 Introduced is the value of the “ASK FIRST” form that should be filled out by any professional you plan to engage.
 The “ASK FIRST” form takes the professional two minutes to complete and it will give you the consumer an indication of the professional’s education, licenses (licensing is a minimum standard and not a credential), how the person charges, how they are compensated, and if they are involved in product sales.
 In other words, it gives you more information than just he or she is a “nice” person.